jtomfarrar/MooredTurbulenceMeasurements/README.md

 Code to generate Figures 2-13, and 15 is available in blocked sections in "PrintFigures2.m".
 Figure 1 was drafted in Inkscape and not generated from code.
 Figure 14 was created in python, and is available at a separate repository here: https://github.com/jtomfarrar/SPURS1_SST_map

-Spefics requirements for code blocks in "PrintFigures2.m":
+Specific requirements for code blocks in "PrintFigures2.m":
 - Figures 5-7: requires burst level data, which can accessed by running the processing script on the raw data (as described above) or by contacting the author
 - Figure 8-11: requires processed dissipation data (as described above), data from the glider deployments, and SPURS TS data (available on PODAAC, or on UOP website)
 - Figure 12-13: run "BuoyancyCalcs.m" first, which makes local estimates of mixed layer depth and ocean surface buoyancy fluxes.